 Press Those Buttons

 I’m always a bit wary when it comes to gaming keyboards.
-I want something that will help increase my precision and timing while gaming, but I also don’t want my button-mashing to be overly loud.
-Nothing irritates me more than hearing the clicking sounds of a keyboard overtop of whatever game I’m playing.
+I want something that will help increase my precision and timing while gaming, but I also do not want my button-mashing to be overly loud.
+Nothing irritates me more than hearing the clicking sounds of a keyboard overtop of whatever game I am playing.

 The last gaming keyboard I purchased came equipped with a membrane, so the keys were quieter than a traditional mechanical keyboard.
 The ROCCAT Vulcan 120 AIMO, however, does not have a membrane, so I was a bit worried about how loud it would be.
 However, its award-winning design and newly developed Titan Switches are a joy to use.
 According to ROCCAT’s website, these new key switches were “built for gamers craving a key stroke that was swift and precise while still being tactile.”

 The ROCCAT Vulcan 120 keyboard has three buttons and one dial in the top right-hand corner that are specifically for media control.
-Two of the buttons are for muting and turning sound back on—labelled accordingly with a speaker symbol—and the volume dial gives you quick access to turning sound levels up and down.
-I’ve never used keyboard controls for volume, so it took a little getting used to, but is straightforward and convenient to use even when you’re in the middle of a game.
+Two of the buttons are for muting and turning sound back on — labelled accordingly with a speaker symbol — and the volume dial gives you quick access to turning sound levels up and down.
+I’ve never used keyboard controls for volume, so it took a little getting used to, but is straightforward and convenient to use even when you are in the middle of a game.

-The third button—labelled “FX”—allows you to control the keyboard’s lighting effects, provided you download and install the required software.
-As mentioned above, the RGB lighting on this keyboard is amazing, and you’ll love playing around with all the different settings.
+The third button—labelled “FX” allows you to control the keyboard’s lighting effects, provided you download and install the required software.
+As mentioned above, the RGB lighting on this keyboard is amazing, and you will love playing around with all the different settings.